aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 ## Connecting with non-admin users

 > [!WARNING]\
-> The following permissions are **required** for every non-admin user accounts connecting to the DB instance/cluster.
+> The following permissions are **required** for every non-admin user account connecting to the DB instance/cluster.
 > If the permissions are not granted, the metadata table/function will not be visible and blue/green plugin functionality will not work properly.

 | Environment       | Required permission statements                                                                                        |